Taoism: Cosmology

-Zhou Dunyi's (1017–1073 CE) cosmological Taijitu diagram.
+Zhou Dunyi's (1017–1073 CE) cosmological taijitu diagram.
 The red circle is the formless Wuji which gives birth to "the two" – yin and yang (i.e. taiji).

 Taoist cosmology is cyclic—the universe is seen as being in constant change, with various forces and energies (qi) affecting each other in different complex patterns.
 Taoist cosmology shares similar views with the School of Naturalists.
 Taoist cosmology focuses on the impersonal transformations (zaohua) of the universe, which are spontaneous and unguided.

 Livia Kohn explains the basic Taoist cosmological theory as:

 The root of creation Tao rested in deep chaos (ch.
 42).
 Next, it evolved into the One, a concentrated state of cosmic unity that is full of creative potential and often described in I Ching terms as the taiji.
 The One then brought forth "the Two", the two energies yin and yang, which in turn merged in harmony to create the next level of existence, "the Three" (yin-yang combined), from which the myriad beings came forth.
 From original oneness, the world thus continued to move into ever greater states of distinction and differentiation.

 The main distinction in Taoist cosmology is that between yin and yang, which applies to various sets of complementary ideas: bright – dark, light – heavy, soft – hard, strong – weak, above – below, ruler – minister, male – female, and so on.
 Cosmically, these two forces exist in mutual harmony and interdependence.
-Yin and yang are further divided into five phases (Wu Xing, or five materials): minor yang, major yang, yin/yang, minor yin, major yin.
+Yin and yang are further divided into five phases (Wuxing, or five materials): minor yang, major yang, yin/yang, minor yin, major yin.
 Each correlates with a specific substance: wood, fire, earth, metal, and water, respectively.
 This schema is used in many different ways in Taoist thought and practice, from nourishing life (yangsheng) and medicine to astrology and divination.